What kind of revolution are we talking about?

 - Earth and the other planets of the solar system revolve around the Sun.

 Use the resource below to answer the questions that follow.

-- What is the Earth's distance from the sun?
+- What is the shape of Earth's orbit around the Sun?

-- Is Earth farther from the sun in the winter and closer in the summer?
+- Is Earth farther from the Sun in the winter and closer in the summer?
+Explain.